Feng-Shao99/feng-shao99.github.io/index.md

 	<p>
 	<font size="+1">

       I am a fourth year Ph.D. student in Mathematics at <a href="http://english.math.pku.edu.cn/"> School of Mathematics, Peking University </a>, advised by Prof. <a href="http://english.math.pku.edu.cn//Faculty/Facuity/ALL/old_site_Faculty_ALL_2_611.htm"> Dongyi Wei</a> and Prof. <a href="http://english.math.pku.edu.cn//Faculty/Facuity/ALL/old_site_Faculty_ALL_2_128.htm"> Zhifei Zhang</a>.
 Before coming to PKU, I obtained my B.S. in Mathematics at University of Science and Technology of China.
-My research focuses on singularity formation in nonlinear PDEs.
+My research focuses on singularity formation and the construction of self-similar solutions in nonlinear PDEs.

    <!-- <p> I am on the 2024-2025 academic job market.  </p> -->
 <!--   Update Nov 21, 2023